NicklasVraa/ELABorate/README.md

 Give the program a netlist, and it will return the circuit equations.
 These equations can be used to find any voltage or current in the circuit, which the program can also do for you, automatically.
 To here, to see a list of all the [features](https://github.com/NicklasVraa/ELABorate/wiki/2.-Overview-of-Features).

 ### **Future plans**
+- Built-in validation/debugging of netlist inputs.
 - Function for converting given circuit into Thevenin/Norton equivalent circuits.
 - Function for converting given circuit to AC/DC equivalents.
 - Function for cleaning circuit netlists, by removing redundancies like open or shorts.
-- Supporting non-linear components, like diodes, MOSFETs, BJTs using different models like small-signal, etc.
+- Add support for non-linear components, like diodes, MOSFETs, BJTs using different models like small-signal, etc.
-- Supporting larger structures like ideal-opamps, basic common amplifiers.
+- Add support for larger structures like ideal-opamps, basic common amplifiers.
+- Add support for transformers.
 - Subcircuit functionality, where you can package a netlist as a single component to be used in other netlists.
+- Function for finding circuit stability factors.
 - Transfer-function-to-circuit functionality where you define a transfer function and get a netlist in return.
+- (Maybe) Graphically draw circuits from a netlist.
 - (Maybe) Image-to-netlist function, using Matlab's computer-vision library.

 ---